Skip to main content

 Ephemeral Environment

-Once you upload your local changes to your remote branch in Gitlab, a pipeline will begin and run some verifications on your branch.
+Once you upload your local changes to your remote branch in GitLab, a pipeline will begin and run some verifications on your branch.

 Some of those verifications require a complete working environment to test against.
 This environment can be found at https://<branch_name>.app.fluidattacks.com, and it will be available once the pipeline stage deploy-app finishes.